Hey! I'm Christina Majoinen (muh-JOIN-en)

 Four years ago, I was desperate.
 I was so, so tired.
 Every day was a struggle to get through a basic list of "to do" items.

 The problem wasn't my job.
 I enjoyed my job!
 I only worked three days a week!
-(At the time, I was the Systems and Operations Manager for a small team of academic editors, and I ran workshops teaching scientists how to talk about their research in normal, understandable, non-specialised language.)
+(At the time, I was the Systems and Operations Manager for a small team of academic editors, and I ran workshops teaching scientists how to talk about their research to normal people.)

 I had to find answers.
 So I started learning everything I could about how human brains can be productive and happy.
 And the more I learned, the more I realised that everything I thought I knew was dead wrong.